0-5stepdown/Trump_Executive_Actions/README.md

 # Project Overview

 Given the fast pace at which President Trump is announcing executive actions in his second term, it is not practical for a human to manually parse through a large corpus of documents to determine which public policy areas are being impacted.
-Therefore, a combination of latent semantic analysis and K-means clustering algorithms were used to group executive actions based on content similarity.
-Working professionals such as journalists, lawyers, and policy advisors can use the output of this project to quickly see the distribution of policy themes in the executive actions and inspect a sample set of documents before deciding to dive deeper into specific areas.
+Therefore, a combination of latent semantic analysis and K-means clustering algorithms were used to group executive actions by policy themes based on content similarity.
+The output of this project allows the user to quickly see the distribution of policy themes in the executive actions and inspect a sample set of documents before deciding to dive deeper into specific areas.

 The project was organized using the following workflow: